apache/security-site/content/projects/httpd/_index.md

 # Advisories

+This page is experimental: it provides consistent access to the advisories for Apache HTTP Server since 2023 in text and CVE JSON format.
+It may lag slighly behind the official CVE publications.
+It may also lack details found on the [project security page](https://httpd.apache.org/security_report.html).

+If you have any feedback on how you would like this data to be presented, you are welcome to reach out on our public [mailinglist](/mailinglist) or privately on [security@apache.org](mailto:security@apache.org)

 ## mod_proxy prior to 2.4.55 allows a backend to trigger HTTP response splitting ## { #CVE-2022-37436 }

 [CVE-2022-37436](./CVE-2022-37436.cve.json)